andrewacashner/hearingfaithms/chapters/chapter-3.md

 their musical relationships.
 All of these men learned their craft through apprenticeship, and all of them passed on their learning in the same way once they became the *maestros*.
+The links between these men and their elders began in boyhood: Padilla, for one, fulfilled a common requirement of housing and educating his choirboys in his own home.
+(More research is needed into likely high prevalence and impact of sexual abuse in this environment.)

 In Padilla's case, he served first as as choirboy at Málaga Cathedral and then apprentice to the local chapelmaster Francisco Vásquez (ca. 1602--1608).